MScholtes/PSVirtualDesktop/README.md

 Find first window handle to title text or retrieve list of windows with title (when called with * as parameter)

 ## Versions
+### 1.3.2, 2021-10-22
+- support for Windows 10 21H2 and Windows 11
+- Set-DesktopName works on current virtual desktop if parameter -desktop is missing
 ### 1.3.1, 2021-02-28
 - fixes for Get-DesktopIndex
 ### 1.3.0, 2020-11-28
-- compatible to Powershell Core 7.0 (but not 7.1)
+- compatible to Powershell Core 7.0 (but not 7.1 or up)
 - parameter -PassThru for Set-DesktopName (by sirAndros)
 ### 1.2.0, 2020-06-27
 - support for desktop names introduced with Win 10 2004